williamfiset/Algorithms/README.md

 [![Travis](https://img.shields.io/travis/williamfiset/Algorithms.svg)](https://travis-ci.org/williamfiset/Algorithms) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Algorithms & Data Structures project
+# Algorithms & data structures project

 Algorithms and data structures are amongst the most fundamental ingredients in the recipe for efficient code and good software design; knowledge of how to create and design excellent algorithms is an essential skill required in becoming an exemplary programmer.
 The goal of this repository is to provide a complete and thorough explanation of the most common data structures and algorithms in the clearest possible way.